 Step one is to clean.
-A well prepared surface can mean the difference between a repair lasting 15 years or 5 years.
-Once this is done, you're ready to prepare the rubber.
-We recommend using Iso A Clean to disinfect the surface.
+A well prepared surface can mean the difference between a repair lasting 25 years or a few months.
+Once this is done, you're ready to start.

 How liquid rubber becomes a roof membrane

-A coating starts life as a liquid, which needs at least two things to cure into a durable and waterproof membrane: a catalyst to begin the cure, and the correct temperature for a sustained length of time.
+A coating starts life as a liquid, which needs at least two things to cure into a durable and waterproof membrane: a catalyst to begin the cure (which could be ready incorporated), and the correct conditions for the required length of time.
 With the advanced coatings on the market today, this is usually not an issue.
-For example a moisture cured rubber can cure in as little as 1ºC in just a few hours.
+For example a moisture cured rubber can cure in as little as 1ºC .

 How to apply with brush or roller

-Easiest way to roller on is to pour the liquid in a line over the area, and then spread evenly with a short haired roller.
+Easiest way to roller on is to pour the liquid in a line over the area, and then spread evenly with a squeegee or short haired roller.
 Check out the video below:

 How to apply a liquid rubber with a spraying machine

 First, ensure you have the correct sized spraying machine.
 Thicker rubbers require a larger machine, and different rubbers may need varying amounts of thinners to make spraying easier.

 You also need to take tip size and hose length into account.
 It's easier than it sounds.
 Get in touch to get some advice on your project.

 We've spent years building up a range of advanced roof coatings that tick all the boxes above.
 This gives you access to the latest, most durable and easy to apply roof coatings, all tried and tested after years of research.